ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

     The map navigation toolbar offers many options, some of which are:

-    1. **Pan:** Allows the user to pan the map to a specific location.
+    **1. Pan:** Allows the user to pan the map to a specific location.

-    2. **Zoom in:** Zooms in on the map to show more detail.
+    **2. Zoom in:** Zooms in on the map to show more detail.

-    3. **Zoom out:** Zooms out of the map to show a wider area.
+    **3. Zoom out:** Zooms out of the map to show a wider area.

-    4. **Full zoom:** Zooms in or out to the maximum extent.
+    **4. Full zoom:** Zooms in or out to the maximum extent.

-    5. **Show map tips:** Displays additional information about the map, such as coordinates and scale.
+    **5. Show map tips:** Displays additional information about the map, such as coordinates and scale.

     3.3 **Digitising Toolbar:**